 It is important to define the level of PCI compliance your business needs to obtain and maintain.
 This helps in reducing risk levels and operational costs associated with processing and handling cardholder data.
 PCI standards apply to all system components and environments that store, process, and transmit cardholder data.

 Companies and businesses that handle card data may be subject to all 300+ security controls listed in PCI-DSS, however businesses can minimize their PCI level by enabling solutions that accept and store data.
-These solutions ensure sensitive cardholder data does not touch system components, minimizing their overall PCI compliance scope.
+These solutions ensure sensitive cardholder data does not touch system components, minimizing their overall scope.

 Minimizing PCI scope